mozilla/data-docs/tools/stmo.md

-Clicking on the `+NEW VISUALIZATION` link should bring you to the "Visualization Editor" screen, where you can specify a visualization name ("Top Countries bar chart"), a chart type ("Bar"), an x-axis column ("country"), and a y-axis column ("client_count").:
+Clicking on the `+NEW VISUALIZATION` link should bring you to the "Visualization Editor" screen, where you can specify a visualization name ("Top Countries bar chart"), a chart type ("Bar"), an x-axis column (`country`), and a y-axis column (`client_count`).:

 ![Visualization Editor](../assets/STMO_screenshots/vis_editor.png "Visualization Editor")

 After the `GENERAL` settings have been specified, we'll want to tweak a few more settings on the `X AXIS` tab.
-You'll want to click on this tab and then change the 'Scale' setting to 'Category', and uncheck the 'Sort Values' checkbox to allow the query's sort order to take precedence:
+You'll want to click on this tab and then change the 'Scale' setting to 'Category', and un-check the 'Sort Values' check-box to allow the query's sort order to take precedence:

 ![Visualization X Axis](../assets/STMO_screenshots/x_axis_editor.png "Visualization X Axis")